ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 <hr>
-This document is based on [Matter](https://github.com/project-chip/connectedhomeip), and Nordic Semiconductor's nRF Connect SDK, and supports creating factory data.
+This document is based on [Matter](https://github.com/project-chip/connectedhomeip), and Nordic Semiconductor's nRF Connect SDK, and describes the process of creating and programming factory data.

 -   [Overview](#overview)
     -   [Factory data components](#factory-data-components)